AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_04{sample}

 When you set "hide" as the argument of the {api:anychart.charts.Map#unboundRegions}unboundRegion(){api} method, regions with no values are not shown at all.
-You can see that in the sample below, the kitchen is not displayed at all.
+You can see that in the sample below the kitchen is not displayed at all.

 ```
 // load SVG image and don't show elements without values in the data set